jeromegn/poutine/README.md

     connect().find("posts", { author_id: author.id }, order: [["created_at", -1]], (error, posts, db)->
       ...

 Other operations work the same way.
 You can perform them directly on the connection object, or use the chaining API for easier composition.

 ### We've Got Models Too

+Naturally.

+You can get a lot done by loading and storing Plain Old JavaScript Objects, and we structured Poutine so you can use POJOs often.
+Then again, quite often you'll want your objects to contain more logic: accessors, validation, before/after hooks, dirty fields, and such.
+That is where model classes come in.

+Defining a model is as simple as writing a class, specifying a collection and defining fields:

+    class User extends Model
+      field "name", String

+      field "password", String
+      set

+      field "email", String